Battle of the Burgers: The Chicago Neighborhoods With the Top Contenders

 Dusek’s, another Michelin star winner on this list, serves its signature burger (the Juicy Lucy) on its brunch, lunch, and late-night menus.
 This burger lives up to its name with a thick patty of ground beef (sourced from Slagel Family Farm) paired with American cheese, lettuce, tomato, and bacon marmalade on a brioche bun.
 Plus, the burger comes with beef fat fries.
 It probably goes without saying but come hungry when you order the Juicy Lucy at this Pilsen eatery.

-Hot Chocolate in Wicker Park might get a lot of its buzz (and rightfully so) from pastry chef Mindy Segal’s sweet creations, but don’t let that stop you from trying the burger.
+Mindy's Hot Chocolate in Wicker Park might get a lot of buzz (and rightfully so) from pastry chef Mindy Segal’s sweet creations, but don’t let that stop you from trying the burger.
 If you want the burger, come for brunch, lunch, or dinner.
-The house burger comes with Slagel Family Farm beef, cheddar cheese, and pickle on a sesame-poppy seed bun.
+The house burger comes with Slagel Family Farm beef, cheddar cheese, and a pickle on a sesame-poppy seed bun.
 Add bacon or a sunny side up egg for something a little extra.
-It all comes with house-made chips.

 Kuma’s Corner - Avondale